leebaird/discover/README.md

 3. Previous menu
 ```

-* External scan will set the nmap source port to 53 and the max-rrt-timeout to 1500ms.
+* External scan will set the Nmap source port to 53 and the max-rrt-timeout to 1500ms.
-* Internal scan will set the nmap source port to 88 and the max-rrt-timeout to 500ms.
+* Internal scan will set the Nmap source port to 88 and the max-rrt-timeout to 500ms.
 * Nmap is used to perform host discovery, port scanning, service enumeration, and OS identification.
 * Nmap scripts and Metasploit auxiliary modules are used for additional enumeration.
 * Addition tools: enum4linux, smbclient, and ike-scan.